-After a few stops a girl wearing a skirt and fatal red blouse got on the train.
+After a few stops, a girl wearing a skirt and fatal red blouse got on the train.
 This is when the amazing happened.
 Everybody, including the neanderthal, unburrowed and started staring.
 A few moments later, everybody reconnected and resumed browsing and chatting.

-I wondered what would modern life be without powerful phones in people’s pockets.
-This reminded me of the popular belief that back in the day, before the social media and smartphone revolution, bodybuilding and the gym culture in general were more real, user friendly and less narcissistic.
-It may surprise you, but I don’t believe this is really the case.
+I asked myself what would the modern life be without powerful phones in people’s pockets.
+This inquiry reminded me of the popular belief that bodybuilding and the gym culture, in general, were more user-friendly and less narcissistic before the social media and smartphone revolution.
+It may surprise you, but I don’t think this is true.

-A lot of things have changed since the golden era.
+A lot of things have changed since the Golden Era.
 There are new machines, new training programs, new supplements, new gym clothes and new ways to communicate with your fans.
 The truth, however, is that the crux is still the same.

 At the end of the day, everything old was once new and looked upon with skepticism and disdain.
-Twenty years from now, there will be other crazy machines that I will most likely treat with hostility: “Back in the day you actually had to write something and hit enter to send it, not just think about it, you know…”
+Twenty years from now, there will be other crazy machines that I will most likely treat with hostility: “Back in the day, you actually had to write something and hit enter to send it, not just think about it, you know…”